Gertrude Candiru

 Gertrude Candiru (born 20 August 1994) is a Ugandan women's cricketer.

 In July 2018, she was named in Uganda's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
 She made her Women's Twenty20 International (WT20I) debut for Uganda against Scotland during that tournament on 7 July 2018.

+Career

+Candiru has been with the Charity women cricket club as they have retained the Mehta T20 club cricket league title as registered in 2013 for the third time in a row.
+Charity won by 21 runs that year against Tornado their counterparts.